The No-Frauds Club » Xibalba

 A place of great fear; where gods go to die.

-It features a staggering number of stellar species and organizations, called regencies, each with an estimated average of 100 combatants and 40 structures.
+It features a staggering number of stellar species and organizations, called regencies, each with an estimated average of 100 unique combatants and 40 unique structures.
 The scale promised by games set in the Xibalba universe is unmatched within video game history, and facilitates a vast union of gameplay and storytelling the likes of which the industry has hitherto never seen.

 This documentation is not yet complete.